EQAR/official-documents/Policies/RC_12_1_UseAndInterpretationOfTheESG.md

 * For renewal applications: they forward the Register Committee's previous decision on approval/renewal to the review coordinator;
 * Their self-evaluation report demonstrates the agency's compliance with each standard of Parts 2 and 3 of the ESG separately;
 * The self-evaluation covers all external quality assurance activities within the scope of the ESG, as confirmed by EQAR, and addresses them separately for each standard of Part 2, including under ESG 2.1 a mapping of their criteria and procedures onto the standards of Part 1;
-* For initial applications: the review is well-timed for the annual deadlines for submission of external review reports (15 March & 15 September);
 * For renewal applications: the review report will be completed before their current registration expires.

 # Annex 2: Checklist for Review Coordinators